Darker97/Reddit-SQL-Databases/Text/Assign2_Report.md

 as dumm on test.Summe = dumm.Summe;
 ```
 ####Motivation
-This Query is quite effective because it works only with one table.
+This Query is quite effective because it works by using only one table.

 ###6
+For this query, we asume that we should only print out the Subreddit with the highest scored comment, and the Subreddit with the lowest scored comment.
 ####Query
 ```
 Select SUBREDDIT, ups as SCORE